 No matter your experience, your situation or your industry, these 10 professional development books have all the tools you’ll need to help you to climb out of a rut and make this year your best work year ever.
-This is what she reads if she wants to land the job in 2019.
+This is what she reads if she wants to land her dream job.

 From Ordinary to Extraordinary: Be Fearless by Jean Case

 Ever wondered what sets extraordinary people apart from the rest?
 National Geographic chairman Jean Case lets this question guide her mission to identify what qualities are shared by the greatest change-makers in history.
 In Be Fearless, you’ll learn the five essential principles that’ll lead you in disrupting industries and changing the world.